 A study of 243 married adults found that partners who spend too much time on their phones end up ignoring their spouses.
 This is now referred to as “phubbing.”
 Research indicates that phubbing has been closely linked to an increase in depression and a decline in marital satisfaction.

 The next time you are trying to communicate as a couple, resolve an issue, or just talk about your day together, show your spouse they have your undivided attention by putting your phone away.

 Phubbing may seem trivial, but it has the potential to make true love die, no matter how close you were to your partner once.

 Statistics show that a couple is most likely to divorce after eight years of marriage.
 Why is this the case?

 As mentioned at the onset, during the first stages of a new relationship, love signals the neurotransmitter called dopamine, which stimulates the pleasure center of the brain.
 This, coupled with serotonin, pulls you deep into the throes of infatuation.

-But as time goes on the effects of dopamine begin to wane.
+But as time goes on, the effects of dopamine begin to wane.
 This can cause boredom in the relationship.

 One way you can keep the spark alive in your relationship is by continuing to get to know your spouse.
-One Harvard University study found that staying curious about your partner is healthy.

 Ask your partner questions.
 You may have heard the answers before, but ask with genuine interest and get to know your spouse all over again.
 You may just be surprised at what you learn.